 As well as the daily summary, you will be required to write up TWO of the experiments you perform as formal reports.
+These will be due at the end for the first and second terms.
 The best ONE of the marks will be used in the Laboratory Mark.
 Thus if you are happy with your first report mark, there is no need to complete the second.
-More
+More information on formal report writing will be given early in the course and you will be given an example to follow.